findshady/CTF-writeups/bi0sCTF 2025/ഒണപ്പൂക്കളം [DFIR].md

 * Decryption was using AES ECB mode

 Now all we have to do is reverse engineer the logic and we shall have our `decrypted.realm` file.
 Here's the script it took :
-Now all we have to do is reverse engineer the logic and we shall have our `decrypted.realm` file.
-Here's the script it took :

 ```python
 import requests